HarlandZZC/harlandzzc.github.io/_pages/about.md

 I am now supervised by [Qiuqiang Kong](https://qiuqiangkong.github.io/).
 My undergraduate thesis advisor was [Fan Zhang](https://zhangfanmark.github.io/).
 I am grateful for their support.

-My research interests are in artificial intelligence and its applications to various signal processing problems, such as
+My research interests are in artificial intelligence and its applications to various signal processing problems, such as audio processing and neuroimaging analysis.

-* audio and music processing,
-* neuroimaging analysis,
-* and general signal processing.

 Please feel free to contact me via email, or visit the DSP Lab for in-person discussions.